zaxor0/zwerchhau/d6-variant.md

   - Additional damage (+2 Con) for any medium, long, two-handed, or great weapon
   - Additional damage (+1 Con) for blunt great weapons
   - Additional damage (+1 HP) for sharp-edged great weapons
-- Defensive Fighting: Focusing on parries without ripostes, regaining footing when downed.
-See the below section.
+- Parries: blocking the blow of a weapon with your weapon
+  - An opposed roll of natural 6 allows for a riposte
   - Gain +1 to your roll if you have a shield
-  - A difference of 5 or greater allows for a **Riposte**, a free follow up attack for half damage
+- Ripostes: a free follow up attack after a parry opposed roll of 6, half damage
+  - With weapon specialization, does normal damage
 - Dodges: evading an attack with quick movement
   - Allow for bonus to escape
 - Grapples: clinging to your opponent to attempt a wrestling maneuvre, with or without your weapon